 Technical diving is defined as any diving that involves the use of ‘non standard’ sports diving kit and gas, when standard kit is classed as a single tank, with or with out a pony cylinder and with air, 32% or 36 % as a breathing gas mix.

 Again this has a variety of definitions in the main this is considered to be and one or combination of the following:

 So what can we offer as a club?

 For those already trained.
-There are several disciplines covered by the above definitions of technical diving; For the diver who has completed the ADP – Accelerated decompression course, a twin set course, or one of the mixed gas courses, we run some deeper diving trips each year as well as regular trips to Chepstow to keep your skills up.
+The above definitions of technical diving cover several disciplines; For the diver who has completed the ADP – Accelerated decompression course, a twin set course, or one of the mixed gas courses, some of our members take part in deeper diving trips as well as trips to Chepstow to their skills up.

-For those who are rebreather divers we have around ten rebreather divers in the club, They are mostly on inspirations but have experience of different units.
-We support each other, and will have refresher dives in quarries to practice skills on a regular basis.
+For those rebreather divers, we have around five rebreather divers in the club; they are primarily on inspirations but have experience of different units.
+They support each other and have refresher dives in quarries to practice skills regularly.

-For those who wish to train, we have access to instructors within the club currently who can train you some of the technical courses that BSAC have to offer, and access to regional coaches to cover those we cannot cover in house.
-We also have access to instructors outside of BSAC if you want to train with another agency, but wish to join the club and come along on the dives we offer.
-If you want more details on any of the above come down and see us on a Wednesday night.
+For those who wish to train, we have access to instructors who can teach some of the technical courses that BSAC have to offer and access to regional coaches to cover those we cannot cover in-house.
+We also have access to instructors outside of BSAC if you want to train with another agency but wish to join the club and come along on the dives we offer.
+If you want more details on any of the above contact firstname.lastname@example.org